lbrejon/Web-scraping-jobs/README.md

 Estimated reading time : ⏱️ 5min

 ## My goals 🎯
+- Find an internship for my final year as student (equivalent to Master degree) in Data Science in Europe (5-6 months from February 2022)
 - Learn how to gather information (by web scraping) to build a dataset
 - Build and deploy a web app with Flask